 Winter skills courses – intermediate level

-For those with some previous winter experience, an intermediate winter skills course will take you to a new level.
+For those with some previous winter experience, an intermediate winter skills course in Scotland or the Lake District will take you to a new level.
 You probably want to walk some peaks that are steeper and have more tricky terrain to cross.
 Perhaps they have short rocky steps or narrow ridges.

 The intermediate level course will cover movement on trickier terrain.
 It will develop your navigation skills further and give you a deeper understanding of avalanches and how to avoid them.
 For example, do you know how the ice features in the photo below could potentially save your life?